 Working with your employer, we’ll make sure your training is right for you, gives you the skills you need for the job and that you are trained to nationally recognised standards.

-With the help of your employer and a dedicated Tutor/Assessor, you will learn on the job, build up skills, gain qualifications and earn money – all at the same time.
-Your Apprenticeship will help you work towards a framework of qualifications and accreditation.
+With the help of your employer and a dedicated Tutor/Assessor, you will learn on the job, build up skills, gain a valuable knowledge of your role and earn money – at the same time you may gain qualifications related to this.
+Your Apprenticeship will help you work towards qualifications and accreditation.

 By completing an Apprenticeship, you are more likely to be employed in the future and can look forward to earning significantly more over the course of your career.
 Research shows that those who achieve an Intermediate Level Apprenticeship earn an average of £48,000 to £74,000 more over their lifetime than those with lower level qualifications.
 This rises to between £77,000 and £117,000 for Advanced Level Apprenticeships.